John and Mary Stanton Foy FamilyIndex Ireland Map Chicago Map Census Directories Descendants Home Page

 John Born in 1848

 There are two stories about John and Indians out West.
 In one story, he rounded a boulder and came face to face with an Indian.
 They scared each other and ran in opposite directions.
 The other story is that John got sick and the Indians nursed him back to health.
+For more on John out West, see: 1869 Golden Spike Ceremony.
 John a Soldier in 1870?
 John Foy, age 22, may have been counted twice in the 1870 census.

 Mary Born in 1848

 From 1898 to 1909, age 50 to 61, John was listed in the city directories as a contractor.
 From 1910 to 1912, age 62 to 64, he was listed as an excavating contractor.
 Emily Foy graduated from Lake View High School, probably starting in 1892 and graduating in 1896.
 The school is 2.3 miles north and west of 950 Altgeld at 4015 N. Ashland Avenue.
 In 1897, a new St. Vincent's Church was completed.
 There were few churches that could rival it in grace or architecture.
 It survives to this day, surrounded by DePaul University.
+In 1898 Mary Foy was one of two girls who graduated from De Paul High School for Girls.
+The other was Mary Caufield.
+Their teacher was Sister Mary Roberta, B.V.M.
 In 1897, William, a traveling salesman, married Catherine McCaffery.
 They lived at 128 Webster (1252 W. Webster Avenue after 1909) and had two children: John Anthony Foy in 1898 and Alice Mary Foy in 1901.
 John A. Foy's Birth Certificate Alice Foy's Birth Certificate In 1900, Emily married Leslie Biggins at St. Vincent's church.
 Leslie was a bookkeeper for the Garden City Sand Company.
 They lived several places before moving in 1905 to 950 Altgeld Street, above John and Mary.
 They had five children: Kathleen Biggins in 1902, Emily Biggins in 1905, Philip Biggins in 1908, John Alfred Biggins, and Richard Biggins in 1913.
 In 1900, John's stepmother, Ellen Graham Foy, died.
 In 1901, his father Dominick died.
 Both are buried at Calvary Cemetery in a plot purchased in 1867 by Dominick’s brother Thomas (Section D, Block 6, Lot 28).
 In 1902, William Foy died when he was only 28, leaving his wife Catherine and two small children.
 He was buried in a plot purchased by his father at Mount Carmel Cemetery.
 The plot is in Section B, Block 2, Lot 19.
 Catherine moved to 133 Racine (2140 N. Racine Avenue after 1909).
 In 1912, they moved to 1624 Edgewater (1624 W. Gregory Street after 1913).
+In the 1940 census, Catherine was a widow, age 65, still living with her two children, both unmarried.
+They lived at 6419 N. Magnolia Avenue in Chicago.
+John Anthony, 43, was an assistant manager at a bank.
+Alice, 38, was a public school teacher.
+Catherine died in 1966.
+John Anthony in 1976, and Alice in 1989.
 On October 23, 1903, Mary's mother, Bridget O'Malley Stanton, 72, died of capillary bronchitis.
 At that time and in the 1900 census, Bridget was living with John and Mary Foy on Altgeld Street.
 Bridget had been a widow for 30 years.
 Bridget O'Malley Stanton Death Certificate

 John Widowed at Age 72John was widowed at age 72 on December 5, 1920, upon the death of his wife Mary.
 They had been married 48 years.
 Chicago, Lincoln Park, 1920-1936.
 John continued to live at 950 Altgeld Street.
 In 1925, Leslie and Emily Foy Biggins built the University Court Apartments at 2318 N. Sheffield Avenue.
 The new building was just a few blocks south of Altgeld Street.
 Leslie and Emily moved to the University Court Apartments, while John Foy stayed at Altgeld Street with the Donahues.
 The architect for the University Court Apartments on Sheffield was the same as for the Foy Apartments on Byron Street.
 The University Court Apartments are now the Sheffield Square Apartments of DePaul University, having been purchased in 1994 by Rev. John P. Minogue, then president of the University and grandson of John Foy's niece Helen Kane Minogue.
 At some point between 1926 and 1928, John moved from 950 Altgeld Street to 2318 Sheffield.